odys-z/Mime-type-no-nodejs/README.md

 - lookup()

-Lookup the MIME type for a file path/extension.
+Lookup the MIME type for a file / path extension.

 ```
     /**